annabelto/learned-sql-optimizer/gpt/experiment1/markdown/q11_output.md

-To optimize the given SQL query, we can apply several data-independent rewrite rules that help in reducing the complexity and improving the performance of the query.
+To optimize the given SQL query, we can apply several data-independent rewrite rules that improve performance without altering the result.
 Here are the steps and rules applied:

 1. **Predicate Pushdown**: This rule moves predicates (filters) closer to the data source.
 It is beneficial to apply filters as early as possible to reduce the size of intermediate results.

-2. **Common Sub-expression Elimination**: This rule identifies and eliminates redundancy by computing common expressions once and reusing the result.
+2. **Common Sub-expression Elimination**: This rule identifies and eliminates redundancy by calculating common expressions once and reusing the result.

-3. **Join Elimination**: If a join does not contribute additional columns or rows to the final result, it can be eliminated.
+3. **Join Elimination**: If a join does not contribute to the final result beyond filtering, and if the filtering can be achieved by other means (e.g., using a subquery with an EXISTS clause), the join can be eliminated.

 Here's the optimized query with explanations for each step: